tiredofit/docker-novnc/README.md

 * Make [networking ports](#networking) available for public access if necessary
 ### Persistent Storage

-The container starts up and reads from `/etc/nginx/nginx.conf` for some basic configuration and to listen on port 73 internally for Nginx Status responses. `/etc/nginx/conf.d` contains a sample configuration file that can be used to customize a nginx server block.

 The following directories are used for configuration and can be mapped for persistent storage.

 | Directory   | Description                                                                         |